-I currently am a teaching assistant in the Department of Biology at Duke University and serve as a lab instructor for courses in molecular and evolutionary biology.
+I am a teaching assistant in the Department of Biology at Duke University and serve as a lab instructor for courses in molecular and evolutionary biology.
 Teaching is a process through which students are guided to enrich their own lives.
 As an educator in biology, I view my work as facilitating student comprehension through which students share their own understanding of the natural world and thereby enhance personal life experiences.
 By acting as a guide rather than arbiter, I encourage students to be active in their learning and to develop a sense of agency in the learning process.
 I strive to place emphasis on helping students develop their ability to obtain and critically evaluate new pieces of information that they can then integrate into a more holistic narrative.
 A goal of my teaching is to foster students’ ability to educate themselves and continue learning after they leave the classroom.

 Within the laboratory environment, I promote engagement through hands-on activities.
-The structure of lab sections themselves facilitates this as the point of the labs is for students to apply concepts that they have learned in lecture.
-For example, students in Morphology of Vascular Plants (PLB415) had opportunities to explore nature during field excursions to see firsthand the diversity of plant structures and relate this to concepts they learned in the classroom such as how certain plant traits, such as flower color or morphology, might reflect coevolution with nearby animal pollinators.
+The structure of lab sections themselves facilitates this as the primary goal of the labs is for students to apply concepts that they have learned in lecture.
+For example, students in Morphology of Vascular Plants (PLB415) had opportunities to explore nature during field excursions to see firsthand the diversity of plant structures and relate this to concepts they learned in the classroom such as how certain plant traits, e.g. flower color or morphology, might reflect coevolution with nearby animal pollinators.
 In Molecular Biology (BIO201), students learn about the concepts of DNA sequencing and molecular cloning in lecture and then work in the lab to develop their own genomic library of a model organism.
-I incorporate methods, such as jig-saw groups and think-pair-share, to increase student participation in discussions of current scientific literature.
-For example, students in Molecular Biology (BIO201) used a jig-saw style discussion to understand the novel concept of genome editing via the CRISPR-Cas9 system: students were individually assigned to read one of several articles related to the topic, worked in ‘expert groups’ with others who have read the same article to summarize the main points of the article, and then work in ‘jig-saw’ groups to teach that information to other students who have read different articles.
-Using active learning within the classroom has contributed to increased student comprehension of material, as evidenced in student exit interviews conducted at the end of each semester, and gives the students a greater sense of agency in the learning process.
+At the graduate level, I mentored students in their development and execution of cutting-edge computational studies as part of the Systematic Biology (BIO556L) course; some of these term projects now serve as dissertation chapters and represent important contributions to the broader scientific community.
+Using active learning within the classroom has contributed to increased student comprehension of material as evidenced in student exit interviews and surveys conducted at the end of each semester.

 Life Beyond Coursework